talon-one/talon_one.rb/docs/ManagementApi.md

   page_size: 1000, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
+  partial_match: false, # Boolean | Enables partial matching for a single text search field.
+When enabled, the search term matches anywhere within the field value (case-insensitive).
+Minimum 3 characters required for partial matches; shorter inputs automatically fall back to exact match.  **Note:** Use with one of: `integrationId`, `profile`, `coupon`, `referral`, or `storeIntegrationId`.
-  profile: 'profile_example', # String | Profile integration ID filter for sessions.
-Must be exact match.
+  profile: 'profile_example', # String | Filter by sessions with this profile integration ID.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   state: 'state_example', # String | Filter by sessions with this state.
 Must be exact match.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only return events created before this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   coupon: 'coupon_example', # String | Filter by sessions with this coupon.
-Must be exact match.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   referral: 'referral_example', # String | Filter by sessions with this referral.
-Must be exact match.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   integration_id: 'integration_id_example', # String | Filter by sessions with this integration ID.
-Must be exact match.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   store_integration_id: 'store_integration_id_example' # String | The integration ID of the store.
 You choose this ID when you create a store.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
 }

 begin